Mabel is a popular choice in the UK, ranked #16 in 2025. There's a good chance they'll share their name with at least one classmate throughout school.

 Common questions about the name Mabel

 Unlikely.
-With around 1,113 UK babies named Mabel per year, your child will almost certainly be the only Mabel in her class, and possibly the only one in the whole school.
+With around 1,527 UK babies named Mabel per year, your child will almost certainly be the only Mabel in their class, and possibly the only one in the whole school.

 Mabel is more popular in the UK (#37) than in the US (#222).
 Names with strong rankings in both countries tend to have broad cross-cultural appeal, working well for international families or those with ties to both nations.